robcarver17/pysystemtrade/docs/userguide.md

 forecast_cap: 20.0
 ```

-If entirely missing values of 1.0 and 20.0 are used for the scale and cap respectively.
+If entirely missing default values of 1.0 and 20.0 are used for the scale and cap respectively.

 <a name="scalar_estimate">
-#### Calculating forecasting scaling on the fly with [ForecastScaleCapEstimated class](/systems/forecast_scale_cap.py)
+#### Calculating estimated forecasting scaling on the fly(/systems/forecast_scale_cap.py)
 </a>

 See [this blog post](http://qoppac.blogspot.co.uk/2016/01/pysystemtrader-estimated-forecast.html).

 You may prefer to estimate your forecast scales from the available data.
 This is often neccessary if you have a new trading rule and have no idea at all what the scaling should be.
-To do this you need to use the `ForecastScaleCapEstimated` child class, rather than the fixed flavour, by setting `config.use_forecast_scale_estimates=True`.
-This inherits from the fixed base class, so capping works in exactly the same way, but replaces the method for get_forecast_scalar.
+To do this you need to turn on estimation `config.use_forecast_scale_estimates=True`.
 It is included in the pre-baked [estimated futures system](#futures_system).

 All the config parameters needed are stored in `config.forecast_scalar_estimate`.